 One-on-one counseling provides the opportunity to speak freely and discuss private, personal issues.
 Students say they gain a wider perspective and develop more options for dealing with stressful situations and feelings.
 We encourage you to come in for an initial appointment to talk about how counseling might be helpful and to discuss any questions you have about how counseling works.
-Some students are helped in one visit; while others come to therapy for several weeks.
+Some students are helped in one visit; while others come to counseling for several weeks.
 If you need longer term counseling, we can help you make arrangements to see a counselor near campus.

-Groups offer the opportunity to learn new skills and to share your concerns in a safe environment, by meeting with other students.
-Some groups are focused on a common concern, such as test anxiety, relationships transitions and stress reduction.
+Groups offer the opportunity to learn new skills and to share your concerns in a safe environment by meeting with other students.
+Some groups are focused on a common concern, such as test anxiety, relationships, transitions, and stress reduction.

-Married and unmarried students are welcome to come, both members must be enrolled students at Molloy.
+Married and unmarried students are welcome to come; both members must be enrolled students at Molloy.

-Student Workshops and On Campus trainings
+Student Workshops and On-Campus Trainings

 Off-Campus Referral Services

 Students that need longer-term, intensive treatment and/or who present with issues beyond the scope of our office will be referred to appropriate treatment services off campus.
 Referrals are also provided for students who opt not to use our services.

 The SPCC is available for consultation with Molloy College faculty and administrators on issues related to student mental health.
 We are also available for presentations and trainings on a wide variety of topics.

 If you are experiencing a crisis, or have serious reason to believe that someone you know is a danger to themselves or others, please do not hesitate to contact the Office of Public Safety 516.323.3500 if on RVC Main Campus.
 For all other Molloy College off- site locations, call 9-1-1.
 For further information, visit how to help a student.